 The World Heritage-listed Blue Mountains are just a 50-minute drive from Sydney.
 If you’ve only got a short amount of time to see this natural wonder, take a hop-on hop-off bus tour so you can make the most of your trip and experience as much of this vast space as possible.
 There are ancient Aboriginal rock carvings to discover, sparkling waterfalls and deep valleys to explore, and local wildlife to spot.
 Your live guide will share facts and stories about the area and offer tips on how to make the most of your trip.

 3 days might not seem like enough time to explore Sydney, but plan your trip well and you can cram in the city’s best bits.
 Tick off the iconic landmarks in the city centre, get your culture fix at the museums, and then unwind on the beach or in the fresh mountain air.
 Bliss.
-The easiest way to get around and tick off all the sights is with a Sydney Big Ticket, click here and let the adventure begin.
+The easiest way to get around and tick off all the sights is with a Big Bus tour, click here and let the adventure begin.